King Philip's War: Northern Theater (Maine and Acadia)

 Before the outbreak of war, English settlers in Maine and New Hampshire lived peaceably with their Wabanaki neighbors.
-Colonists engaged in fishing, harvesting timber, and trade with Natives.
-By 1657 English towns and trading posts stretched along the coast eastward to the Kennebec River.
+Colonists engaged in fishing, harvesting timber, and trade with the Natives.
+By 1657, English towns and trading posts stretched along the coast eastward to the Kennebec River.
 These communities were scattered and lacked fortifications.
-The defenseless posture of English settlements reflected the amicable relationship between Wabanakis and colonists to that time.
+The defenseless posture of English settlements reflected the amicable relationship between Wabanakis and colonists up to that time.

 Upon hearing news of the Wampanoag attack on Swansea, colonists in York marched up the Kennebec River in June 1675 and demanded that Wabanakis turn over their guns and ammunition as a sign of goodwill.
-Apart from being an affront to their sovereignty, Natives depended on their guns to hunt.
-After handing over some of their weapons, many Wabanakis starved the following winter.
-English colonists exacerbated tensions by shooting at Penobscots in Casco Bay and drowning the infant son of Pequawket sagamore Squando.
-Impelled by hunger and English violence, Wabanakis began raiding trading posts and attacking settlers.

-Under the leadership of Androscoggin sagamore Mogg Hegon and Penobscot sagamore Madockawando, Wabanakis annihilated English presence east of the Saco River.
-Three major campaigns (one each year) were launched by the Natives in 1675, 1676, and 1677, most of which led to a massive colonial response.
-Richard Waldron and Charles Frost led the English colonial forces in the northern region.
+The Wabanakis began raiding trading posts and attacking settlers.
+The Wabanakis decimated the colonial settlements east of the Saco River under the leadership of Androscoggin sagamore Mogg Hegon and Penobscot sagamore Madockawando.
+The Indians made three major attacks in 1675, 1676, and 1677, most of which led to a massive colonial response.
+Richard Waldron and Charles Frost led the colonial forces in the northern region.
 Waldron sent forces that attacked the Mi'kmaq in Acadia.

-Throughout the campaigns, Mogg Hegon repeatedly attacked towns such as Black Point (Scarborough), Wells, and Damariscove, building a Native navy out of the approximately 40 sloops and a dozen 30-ton ships previously armed by militia.
+Mogg Hegon repeatedly attacked towns such as Black Point (Scarborough), Wells, and Damariscove, building a flotilla out of the approximately 40 sloops and a dozen 30-ton ships previously armed by militia.
 Maine's fishing industry was completely destroyed by the Wabanaki flotilla.
 Records from Salem record 20 ketches stolen and destroyed in one raid in Maine.

-Colonial responses to Wabanaki attacks generally failed in both their objectives and accomplishments.
-Likely upon learning that Mohawks had agreed to enter the war on New England's side, Wabanakis sued for peace in 1677.
-The official fighting ended in the northern theater with the Treaty of Casco (1678).
-The treaty allowed English settlers to return to Maine and acknowledged Wabanaki triumph in the conflict by requiring each English family to pay Wabanakis a peck of corn each year as tribute.
+The Wabanakis sued for peace in 1677, and the fighting ended with the Treaty of Casco (1678).
+The treaty allowed settlers to return to Maine if each English family paid the Wabanakis a peck of corn each year.

-By the end of the war, the Northern Campaigns saw approximately 400 settlers die, Maine's fishing economy eviscerated, and the Natives maintaining power in eastern and northern Maine.
+By the end of the war, approximately 400 settlers died, Maine's fishing economy was devastated, and the Natives maintained power in eastern and northern Maine.
 There is not an accurate account of the number of Natives who died, but it is thought to be between 100 and 300.